Skip to main content

 Breaches of Doctor-Patient Confidentiality

-Healthcare provider relationships also have consent requirements.
+Healthcare providers also have consent requirements.
 Consent controls whether a doctor can share patient information with a third party.

 What Is Doctor-Patient Confidentiality?

-Health Insurance Portability and Accountability (HIPAA) protects a patient's health information.
+The Health Insurance Portability and Accountability Act (HIPAA) protects a patient's health information.
 This act recognizes the need to protect private health information.
 HIPAA requires medical professionals to keep patient information confidential.
-Confidentiality ensures patient information is not disclosed to others during or after medical treatment.

-The purpose of confidentiality is to help patients feel comfortable.
-Receiving all relevant information helps a doctor make a correct diagnosis.
-It also helps the doctor provide the patient with the best possible medical care.
+One purpose of confidentiality is to help patients openly communicate with doctors.
+Receiving all relevant information helps a doctor make a correct diagnosis and provide the best possible medical care.

-In general, a patient's medical records are confidential and benefit the patient.
+In general, a patient's medical records are confidential.
 A doctor cannot give medical information to third parties without the patient's consent.

 • Issues about health insurance